magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 I have no wish to become the muttering dreamer on a Melbourne tram, lost in the echo of his own genius; nor the immaculate machine in a Sydney high-rise, efficient, gleaming, and quietly hollow.

-I want to build and dream, to argue and reconcile— to fall, and still keep creating.
+I want to build and dream, to argue and reconcile.
 > Because maybe, just maybe, Sydney and Melbourne were never that far apart.